Home » Geography » Caspian sea

 Caspian Sea Important Facts for UPSC

-• The Caspian Sea, which has an area of around 371,000 square kilometres, is the biggest inland body of water in the world.
+• The Caspian Sea, which has an area of around 371000 square kilometers, is the biggest inland body of water in the world.
 The Sea has surpassed other inland water bodies as the largest one with few outflow zones.

-• The seafloor is Earth’s second-lowest natural relief depression.
-Since there are no natural outlets, it is an endorheic basin.
+• The seafloor is Earth’s second-lowest natural relief depression and is an endorheic basin with no natural outlets.

-• The Caspian Sea, an inland lake, is home to several local marine plant and animal species.
-To avoid causing ecological harm, the majority of these are protected species.
+• The Caspian Sea, an inland lake, hosts several local marine plant and animal species, most of which are protected.

-• The Caspian Sea’s neighbouring nations are heavily reliant on mineral resources, such as oil and gas.
-This accounts for about 40% of all exports and 10% of their total GDP, respectively.
+• Neighboring nations rely heavily on the Caspian Sea’s mineral resources, such as oil and gas, which make up about 40% of exports and 10% of GDP.

-• One of the lowest spots on Earth is the Caspian Depression, a lowland area that encompasses the northern part of the Caspian Sea.
+• The Caspian Depression is one of the lowest spots on Earth, located in the northern part of the Caspian Sea.

-• It is widely categorised as either the biggest lake in the world or a true sea.
+• The Caspian Sea is considered either the world’s largest lake or a true sea.

-• The Volga River in the north, which contributes roughly 80% of the inflowing water, is the main tributary.
-Significant tributaries include the Kura River in the west and the Ural River in the north.
+• The Volga River is the main tributary, providing about 80% of the inflowing water, with other significant tributaries being the Kura and Ural rivers.

 Read More: Atlantic Ocean